azuredevcollege/trainingdays/day2/challenges/challenge-0.md

 ## Azure CLI

-We will also be using the Azure command line interface to create and interact with reosurces running in Azure.
+We will also be using the Azure command line interface to create and interact with resources running in Azure.
 To install it, go to <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest> and choose your platform.

 When finished, login to your Azure account from the command line: